 9. The Client will pay LP a fee per hour OR per word OR per slide (for presentations) OR an agreed flat fee for the job.
-Our fees per word are usually based on a standard price per 1,000 words, rounded up to the nearest 100 words.
+Our fees per word are usually based on a standard price per 1,000 words, calculated at a price per word.

 10. LP agrees to attend the Client’s or other premises for necessary meetings; the time spent and agreed reasonable expenses incurred are to be reimbursed by the Client.

 11. The Client will reimburse LP for agreed reasonable expenses over and above usual expenses incurred in the process of editorial work.

-12. A deadline for the completion of the work will be agreed in writing.
+12. A deadline for the completion of the work will be agreed by email.

 13. The completed work will be delivered on or before the date agreed, for the agreed fee, which will be based on the description of the work required and the brief, both supplied by the Client.